ansible-collections/ibm_zos_cics/docs/source/modules/global_catalog.rst

 Synopsis
 --------

 Create, remove, and manage the \ `global catalog <https://www.ibm.com/docs/en/cics-ts/latest?topic=catalogs-global-catalog>`__\  data set used by a CICS® region.
+The global catalog is used to store start type information, location of the CICS system log, installed resource definitions, terminal control information and profiles.
+It contains information that CICS requires on a restart.

-Useful when provisioning or de-provisioning a CICS region, or when managing the state of the global catalog during upgrades or restarts.
+You can use this module when provisioning or de-provisioning a CICS region, or when managing the state of the global catalog during upgrades or restarts.

 Use the \ :literal:`state`\  option to specify the intended state for the global catalog.
 For example, \ :literal:`state=initial`\  will create and initialize a global catalog data set if it doesn't yet exist, or it will take an existing global catalog and set its autostart override record to \ :literal:`AUTOINIT`\ .
 In either case, a CICS region using this global catalog and the \ :literal:`START=AUTO`\  system initialization parameter will perform an initial start.